fatkodima/online_migrations/docs/configuring.md

 )
 ```

 When statement within transaction fails - the whole transaction is retried.
+Similarly if any statement fails when running outside a transaction then the whole migration is retried, e.g. using `disable_ddl_transaction!`.

 To permanently disable lock retries, you can set `lock_retrier` to `nil`.